BehroozZare/Parth/README.md

 - **macOS**: Use Accelerate framework integration (recommended)
 - **Linux**: All solvers (CHOLMOD, MKL, etc.) are supported
-- **Docker**: Use the setup from the IPC benchmark repository for reproducible builds
+- **Docker**: Use the setup from [this repository](https://github.com/BehroozZare/parth-ipc-benchmark-generator.git) for reproducible builds

 ---